 Check your local building code for any fire-related requirements that may have been adopted since your deck was built.
 Many municipalities have updated their fire construction standards in recent years, particularly in BC and the western US.
 Your existing deck may be grandfathered in, but if you're planning any modifications, the new standards apply.

-If you’re in a WUI zone and considering a railing upgrade, our dealer network can advise on the best system for your specific situation.
+In a WUI zone and considering a railing upgrade?
+Our dealer network across BC, Washington, and the western US can advise on the best system for your specific fire zone.
 Contact us for a consultation.

 Frequently asked questions